-More than 70% of global trade goes through B2B channels before reaching the end consumer, and much of this activity involves some type of rebate program.
+More than 70% of global trade goes through business-to-business channels before reaching the end consumer, and much of this activity involves some type of business rebate program.
 Manufacturers often deal with customer rebates, which reward distributors, retailers and buying groups for driving volumes, and in the process win their loyalty—while driving mutual, strategic growth.

 What are B2B Rebates?

 B2B rebates are typically financial incentives given by a manufacturer or supplier in order to motivate their trading partners to perform a certain action (such as increasing volume or spend or purchasing add-on items) to drive sales and profitability.
-As this happens over a long period of time, trading partners receive the rebate at the end of an agreed period or when the requirement is complete instead of an upfront discount.
+As this happens over a long period of time, trading partners receive the business rebate program at the end of an agreed period or when the requirement is complete instead of an upfront discount.

 Subsequently, both sides of the trading relationship come together to win, serve and retain valuable customers.